underground-software/ILKD_course_materials/slides/barebones.md

 tui disable
 ```

+---

-#### Init
+# Init

 What is `try_to_run_init_process("/etc/init")`?

+---

-Why does this fail?
+# Why does this fail?

+---

+# Note

-Note: kernel is optimized during build so some code is skipped or inlined
+Kernel is optimized during build so some code is skipped or inlined

+---

-Interesting functions to explore
+# Interesting functions to explore

 ```
 kernel_execve()